-All our Music Technology, Theory and DJ courses are available for adults aged 19 on 31 August 2017 and over only.
+All our Music Technology, Music Theory and DJ courses are available for adults aged 19 on 31 August 2019 and over only.

-Daytime & Evening Music Technology, Theory and DJ Courses at WMC-The Camden College
+Daytime & Evening Music Technology, Music Theory and DJ Courses at WMC-The Camden College

 On this course you will further develop your understanding and use of music theory.
 This course will prepare you to sit ABRSM exams, Grades 1 to 3, if you wish.
 This course is designed for anyone who wishes to develop their knowledge of the elements of music and musical notation.
 It is a very useful in helping to demystify the language of music for all kinds of music learners.
 Those who attend the Singing, Guitar, Jazz, Drum Kit and Percussion and Music technology classes, and those engaged in private study of any instrument, will find it a useful complement to their learning.